flybywiresim/docs/docs/fbw-a32nx/feature-guides/hoppie.md

             ![hoppie-oceanic-1](../assets/feature-guides/hoppie/hoppieoc.png){align=center width=48% loading=lazy}
             ![hoppie-oceanic-2](../assets/feature-guides/hoppie/hoppieoc2.png){align=center width=48% loading=lazy}

 The OCEANIC REQ page requires you to be on the last station before an oceanic route.
-You need to enter your planned entry point, time at entry point, speed and flight level.
+You need to enter your planned entry point, time at entry point, speed, and flight level.

 In the example below this would be station `EGGX` (Shanwick Oceanic FIR) and the entry point would be `ETIKI` for NAT D.

-You would ask for the oceanic clearance about 30min before reaching the entry point.
+You would ask for the oceanic clearance about 30 min before reaching the entry point.

 !!! note "Oceanic Request"
     !!! block ""